Best Ways To Beat Belly Fat

 Exercise effectively

-It’s no good trying to “burn off” belly fat by pounding the pavement for hour after hour if that’s been what you have tried.
+It’s no good trying to burn off belly fat by exercising for hour after hour if that’s been what you have tried before.

-Research shows that a few quick bursts of high-intensity exercise — such as a 30-second sprint or intense pullup set — may be more effective, and easier to fit into your schedule.
+Research shows that a few quick bursts of high-intensity exercise — such as a 30-second sprint — may be more effective, and easier to fit into your schedule.

 You can add bursts of higher intensity to any workout by speeding it up or working harder for a brief time, then dropping back to a more mellow pace, and repeating.